STAR-Center/shecar/README.md

 # Simultaneous Hand-Eye Calibration and Reconstruction - shecar

 We present a novel pipeline for hand-eye calibration which combines classical hand-eye calibration with 3D reconstruction.
+This work will be presented at IROS 2017.

+The accompyniying dataset is located at: https://robotics.shanghaitech.edu.cn/datasets/shecar

 # Dependencies